Sir William Pulteney, 5th Baronet: Parliamentarian

-Land speculation in North America
+North American real estate investment

 In July 1770 Alexander Fordyce collaborated with two planters John and William Macintosh on Grenada and borrowed 240,000 guilders in bearer bonds from Hope & Co.
 Also William Pulteney, Samuel Hoare (1716–1796) and John Harman were involved.
 Pulteney invested in plantations in the West Indies and in land what is today western New York state.
-The settlements of Bath, Pulteney, Henrietta and Caledonia are evidence of his speculation at the end of the 18th century, through 'The Pulteney Association' an agency run by his agent Charles Williamson.
+The settlements of Bath, Pulteney, Henrietta and Caledonia, New York, are evidence of his speculation at the end of the 18th century, through 'The Pulteney Association' an agency run by his agent Charles Williamson.

 Patron of Thomas Telford

 In 1783, Pulteney began working with Thomas Telford, later the most eminent civil engineer of his day.
 When Pulteney first met him, Telford was a young stonemason from the same parish of Westerkirk in Dumfries, who had travelled to London to seek work.
-In 1787, Pulteney commissioned Telford to supervise restoration works at Shrewsbury Castle, following Robert Adam's designs and helped his appointment as Surveyor of Public Works for Shropshire.
+In 1787, Pulteney commissioned Telford to supervise restoration works at Shrewsbury Castle following Robert Adam's designs, and helped his appointment as Surveyor of Public Works for Shropshire.

 Later, as Governor of the British Fisheries Society, Pulteney appointed Telford to design the world’s then-largest herring fishing port, at Wick in Caithness.
 The village was named Pulteneytown and is the location of the Old Pulteney whisky distillery.

-Pulteney was also influential in Telford's 1801 appointment to devise a master plan to improve communications in the Highlands of Scotland, a massive project that was to last 20 years.
+Pulteney was also influential in Telford's 1801 appointment to devise a master plan to improve communications in the Scottish Highlands, a massive project that was to last 20 years.

 Pulteney also took a lively interest in many other engineering projects, including that of Bell Rock lighthouse, supporting a bill in 1803.

-Family legacy
+Legacy

 He succeeded to the Johnstone baronetcy in 1794 on the death of his elder brother James Johnstone.
 He was thus titled 5th Baronet Pulteney, having declined several offers of a peerage during his parliamentary career.

-In 1804 Pulteney married, as his second wife, Margaret, widow of Andrew Stuart and daughter of Sir William Stirling.
-The marriage did not last long.
-Pulteney died intestate at Bath House in Piccadilly, London, on 30 May 1805, and was buried at Westminster Abbey.
+In 1804 Pulteney married his second wife, Margaret, widow of Andrew Stuart and daughter of Sir William Stirling.
+The marriage did not last long: Pulteney died intestate at Bath House in Piccadilly, London, on 30 May 1805, and was buried at Westminster Abbey.

 His daughter, (Henrietta) Laura, was created 1st Baroness of Bath on 26 July 1792 and 1st Countess of Bath on 26 October 1803.
 In 1794, she had married her father's first cousin Sir James Murray, who had taken the name Murray-Pulteney.
 She died on 14 July 1808 without bearing children and her titles became extinct.

+In the towns of Hammondsport and Bath, New York, there are village squares and streets named after Pulteney.